pmc-community/jekyll-site-template/doc-contents/go-live/deploy.md

   content="Please consult [Netlify documentation](https://docs.netlify.com/manage/domains/manage-domains/assign-a-domain-to-your-site-app){: target=\"_blank\"} to understand how to configure it for the site repository and for the site domain." title="Github pages"
 %}

+See in the next video how a successful deployment on Netlify should look like:

 {% include elements/youtube.html
     id="bOkA8w7muEA"